Little Shop: Synopsis

 Self-proclaimed nerd Seymour Krelborn, an adolescent boy who works in a flower shop, is friends with a talking Venus flytrap named Junior.
 Junior sprouts from a 200-million-year-old seed and has the ability to talk and hypnotize people.
 Only Seymour is aware of Junior's abilities.
 The flower shop is owned by stodgy Mr. Mushnik, whose daughter Audrey is the object of Seymour's affections.
 Audrey, however, is unaware of Seymour's feelings towards her.
 Buck-toothed Paine Driller, a neighborhood bully, continuously targets Seymour.
 Contemporary news sources suggest that a character named "Dr. Toxic” was meant to be a main antagonist, but the character does not appear in any episodes.

 Episodes focus on the pubescent exploits of the leads and frequently feature a moral.
-They also feature a couple of musical numbers per episode.
+They also feature at least two musical numbers per episode.
 Consistent with the "urban" persona of the plant in the musical, Audrey Junior raps in the series during his numbers, and speaks in a hip-hop dialect.
 Also featured are a trio of singing flowers reminiscent of Crystal, Ronette, and Chiffon (the three chorus girls in the musical).

 Differences between the film and series

 Each episode features a musical segment.
 The young human characters are thirteen years old and in junior high.
-Junior is a kind-hearted plant, rather than a man-eating alien; and hatched from a prehistoric Earth plant that has been dormant for over 200 million years.
-Although Junior does maintain a voracious appetite, this iteration would very rarely (and only offscreen) feast on human blood.
-The plant retains its ability to hypnotize people, as was in the film, as well as the ability to telekinetically manipulate plants and objects made from plant-based materials.
+Junior is significantly more friendly and well-intentioned than his counterparts in either the 1960 movie or the musical (though he is still somewhat rude and abrasive at times), and was reanimated from a prehistoric Earth seed that was dormant for over 200 million years, rather than being extraterrestrial in origin.
+Although Junior maintains a voracious appetite, this iteration very rarely (and only offscreen) feasts on human blood.
+Junior retains his ability to hypnotize people, as in the film, as well as the ability to telekinetically manipulate plants and objects made from plant-based materials.
 Junior sometimes aids Seymour without his knowledge, sometimes by using his hypnotic abilities, and will occasionally insult Seymour.

 Audrey, Seymour's love interest, is a bow-wearing brunette who is always thinking about what job she wants when she grows up.
-She is Mr. Mushnik's daughter in this version.
-Brace-faced neighborhood bully Paine Driller replaces the character of Orin Scrivello, the dentist.
-(Paine's name alludes to the dentist's sadistic tendencies.)
+She is Mr. Mushnik's daughter in this adaptation.
+Brace-faced neighborhood bully Paine Driller replaces the character of Orin Scrivello, the sadistic dentist from the musical.